natsnyder1/CauchyFriendly/README.md

 > LINK3

 ## Video Demonstrations
-The following videos show the rich CDPF the Cauchy Estimator constructs for:
+The following videos show the evolution of the MCE's cpdf as a function of a measurement realization:

-> 1.) a simple 1D LTI state estimation problem, and compared to the performance of a KF, tuned similarly.
+> 1.) a simple 1D LTI state estimation problem, with performance compared to a similarly tuned KF.

 https://github.com/user-attachments/assets/c798460e-651b-450b-9f19-3c9902800d5f

-> 2.) a simple 2D LTI state estimation problem, and compared to a KF, tuned similarly.
+> 2.) a simple 2D LTI state estimation problem, with performance compared to a similarly tuned KF.

 https://github.com/user-attachments/assets/aea57e84-3765-43ce-bcad-e302bb40d380

-this rich cpdf structure is the key to the MCE's robust state estimation performance.
+the rich cpdf structure observed is the key to the MCE's robust state estimation performance.

 ## Dependencies:
 > Linux: